addiks/phpsql/README.md

  - selecting 10000 rows took 7.716 seconds.
 ```

+As you can see, phpsql benefit's extremely from using php-7.

 Again: At it's current state, phpsql is NOT usable for any productive environment.

+# Versions / Releases

+The releases are numbered like 'v*X*.*Y*.*Z*' and git-tags are used to manage releases.

+ - X refers to an implementation.
+    0: Pre-released unstable developer version.
+    1: Stable release

+ - Y refers to an set of features/API.
+    Any version increase means changed/added features and/or changed API.
+    Third-party components might become incompatible.

+ - Z refers to the bugfix-version.
+    The features and API did not change, only bugs in existing features were squashed.
+    Third-party components will not become incompatible.
+      (Except they relied on a bug to exist which hints to the developer of that component to be an idiot)

+# Collaboration

+See the file **HACKING.md** for instructions you need to be aware of when making changes to the code-base of this project.

+For any change on phpsql, there should be an [issue](https://github.com/addiks/phpsql/issues/new) on github.
+Branches related to issues should be named like 'issue#1234', where 1234 is the number of that issue.

+There are many ways to contribute to this project:
+ - Create issues for existing bug's or missing features.
+(Provide information on what you expected to happen and what instead happened.)
+ - Implement feature that are yet missing.
+(Remember to open an issue before making changes to let others know you are currently implementing it)
+ - Write tests.
+(Tests for yet missing features or failing tests should be committed in a different branch.
+Remeber to create an issue for that.)